 - very long measurement time of large-area CATV networks.

-- mobile patrols usually possible (fast coarse localization of leak sources, fi ne localization
+- mobile patrols usually possible (fast coarse localization of leak sources, fine localization with directional antennas).

 However, although one can say that the method is able to isolate the leakage signals (as if they were tagged), it has substantial drawbacks: